mrpmorris/Fluxor/Source/Tutorials/02-Blazor/02D-ReduxDevToolsTutorial/README.md

      * The default expression will exlude System, Microsoft, and Fluxor ReduxDevTools Middleware.
      * To include all stack frames, set the expression to "".

-Note that determining the stack trace is an expensive operation.
+Note that determining the stack trace is a computationally expensive operation.

 ![](./../../../../images/redux-dev-tools-trace.jpg)